aditikashi23/recipes-analysis/README.md

 | nutrition |       Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value” |
 | n_steps |       Number of steps in recipe |

-The column and descriptions for the reviews dataset are as follows:
+The relevant columns and descriptions for the reviews dataset are as follows:

 | Column     |   Description |
 |:------------|--------:|